Salt Lake City Union Pacific Depot: Architecture

 According to The Railway Gazette (1907) the structure's plans came from the office of J.H.
 Wallace, Assistant Chief Engineer of the Southern Pacific, under the direction of D.J.
 Patterson, Architect for that company.
 It served the San Pedro, Los Angeles and Salt Lake and the Oregon Short Line when it was completed in 1909 and became wholly owned by Union Pacific in the 1920s.
 Initially, both railroads' initials were prominently displayed on the front of the building, but the "Union Pacific" shield or related logo has graced the depot for most of its history.

 The sandstone building is in French Second Empire style, and includes a terrazzo floor and stained glass windows.
-One ceiling mural “Driving The Golden Spike” by San Francisco artist John MacQuarrie in 1909, depicts the driving of the Golden Spike north of Salt Lake City at "Promontory Summit" signifying the completion of the first transcontinental railroad in 1869.
-Another mural, “Emigrants Entering Salt Lake Valley,” by San Francisco artists John MacQuarrie & August C. Wocker in 1909, shows the 1847 arrival of Mormon pioneers to what is now Salt Lake City.
+One ceiling mural "Driving The Golden Spike" by San Francisco artist John MacQuarrie in 1909, depicts the driving of the Golden Spike north of Salt Lake City at "Promontory Summit" signifying the completion of the first transcontinental railroad in 1869.
+Another mural, "Emigrants Entering Salt Lake Valley," by San Francisco artists John MacQuarrie & August C. Wocker in 1909, shows the 1847 arrival of Mormon pioneers to what is now Salt Lake City.

+The building has a 136 by 100 ft grand hall with a vaulted ceiling.
 Several side rooms were originally used for separate male and female waiting areas.
 The depot once housed an emergency hospital, lunch room, baggage rooms, and offices for both of the original railroads.
 Most of these features are gone now, but the building was extensively renovated in the 1970s to repair damage.
 Additionally, the original slate roof was replaced by copper plates due to leaking problems.

-Current

-The main lobby, no longer used by Amtrak (which has relocated the Salt Lake City Intermodal Hub), serves as an entrance to The Gateway development.
-Most of the building is not used for its original purpose, but Union Pacific uses some of the space for offices and training areas.

-In January 2006, three floors opened as a restaurant and music venue, fittingly called The Depot.
-The Depot brings a wide variety of musical talent to Salt Lake City.
+After the building became part of the Asher Adams hotel, the southern end of the depot was converted to 13 suites.
+Two conference rooms, named after the Desert Wind and Pioneer trains that used to stop at the station, were also added.
+Old gates from the depot were reused in the Wye and Rouser restaurant.